GigiDelMonaco/IntruderDetector/README.md

 # Intruder Detector

 ## Introduction
+This is a project for the exam of Serverless Computing for IoT in my Master Degree course.
 The project aims to simulate a Smart Home alarm based on a motion sensor placed near the house door.
-Whenever  the motion sensor detects a movement,  sends a notify email to  the owner and a picture of the door situation via Telegram.
+Whenever  the motion sensor detects a movement,  sends a notify email to  the owner so that the owner can take a picture using a bot Telegram connected to live cam by using ESP32 module

 For the purpose of demonstrating the project, the sensor sending data will be simulated by using Node-RED.
 Sensor will send the output to a serverless function; the servlerless function, once triggered, will send an email by using IFTTT.
 Another serverless function, called SendPicture, will send a picture of "intruder" via Telegram by using IFTTT too.